yolospat/hello-world/README.md

 # hello-world
-Doing the hello-world guide on creating a repo
+Doing the hello-world guide on creating a repository.